Multiple Physics Pretraining for Physical Surrogate Models: Experiments

 \subsection{Transfer to Low-data Domains}

-We remove all compressible fluid data from the training corpus and pretrain on the three remaining spatiotemporal systems.
-We evaluate transfer to two specific compressible Navier-Stokes datasets: \begin{itemize} \item \textit{``Near'': }{$M=0.1$, viscosity$=10^{-2}$, Random Periodic Initial Conditions} \item \textit{``Far'': }{$M=1.0$, viscosity$=10^{-8}$, Turbulent Initial Conditions} \end{itemize}
+Harkening back to Section \ref{sec:comp_and_pretrain}, since we have now shown that we can learn multiple sets of dynamics with a single model, we return to the question of whether these multiple physics models are well suited to transfer learning.
+For a more realistic exploration of transfer, we construct a setting where the model must learn new physical behavior by removing all compressible fluid data from the pretraining corpus and pretraining on the three remaining spatiotemporal systems.
+We then evaluate transfer to two specific compressible Navier-Stokes datasets: \begin{itemize} \item \textit{``Near'': }{$M=0.1$, viscosity$=10^{-2}$, Random Periodic Initial Conditions} \item \textit{``Far'': }{$M=1.0$, viscosity$=10^{-8}$, Turbulent Initial Conditions} \end{itemize}

-Snapshots of the kinetic energy for the finetuning systems and incompressible training data are visualized in Figure \ref{fig:near_far}.
-While quantitatively evaluating the physics gap is an unsolved problem, the names reflect both prior physical knowledge and qualitative evaluation. ``Near'' features a low Mach number, the dimensionless quantity that correlates with compressible behavior, and viscosity similar to that of the incompressible simulation. ''Far`` has wildly different turbulent behavior that induces small scale structure never seen during training.
+Snapshots of the kinetic energy for the finetuning systems and incompressible pretraining data are shown in Figure \ref{fig:near_far}.
+While quantitatively evaluating the physics gap is an unsolved problem, the names reflect both prior physical knowledge and qualitative evaluation. ``Near'' features a low Mach number, the dimensionless quantity that correlates with compressible behavior, and viscosity similar to that of the incompressible simulation. ``Far'' has wildly different turbulent behavior that induces small scale structure never seen during training.
 However, despite the similarity in physical behavior, the simulations are still quite different: the compressible and incompressible simulations in PDEBench differ in spatial and temporal resolution, initial condition distribution, boundary conditions, viscosity, and velocity range in addition to the difference in compressibility.
 We use these sets to compare the finetuning performance of MPP, training from scratch, and an existing pretrained spatiotemporal transformer, VideoMAE \citep{Tong2022_vmae} pretrained on both K400 \citep{kay2017kinetics} and SSV2 \citep{goyal2017something} datasets.
+Details on the finetuning procedure followed can be found in Appendix \ref{app:exp2_mppfinetuning}.